 We know that this decision can be a daunting one to make, but we can only speak from our own experience when we say that it was well worth the risk.

-It also pushed and encouraged us to work harder to get some freelance work so that we could earn money whilst we were on the road to be able to travel for longer, which also means that we can now work on our own terms whilst we travel, and work on our own projects that we love and feel passionate about.
+It also pushed and encouraged us to work harder to get some freelance work so that we could work on the road to be able to travel for longer, which also means that we can now work on our own terms whilst we travel, and work on our own projects that we love and feel passionate about.

 If you are considering quitting your job to travel, then we hope that you have found this post useful.
 If you have any questions at all, then please do feel free to leave them in the comments below, we’d be happy to help in any way we can.